Lights! Camera! Action! Seller's Strategies

-3. Flooring: Installing new carpets, laminates or hardwood will take years off an older home, breathing new life into it.
-Best bets are neutral tones that will suit anyone's furniture.
+3. Flooring: Installing new carpets, laminates, vinyl laminates or hardwood will take years off an older home, breathing new life into it.
+Best bets are neutral tones that will suit anyone's furniture (not too dark)

 4. Evergy Savers: If your windows are drafty, unsightly or single-payne windows, then consider replacing them with new double payne vinyl windows.

 Renovations That May Not Pay:

 1. Over-improvements: Add the costs of your proprosed remodeling projects to the current market value.
 If the total would now be more than 20% over the average homes in your area, then you probably won't recover your expenses when you sell.

 2. High Cost/Low Value Improvements: It's great to have a hot tub or a swimming pool to take a dip in on a summer day or to relax in after a long day at work.
 But not every buyer wants such luxuries, and some are hesitant to buy a home with high-maintenance cost features.
 However, you may decide that the cost is woth the enjoyment.

 3. Extravagant Interior Design: When doing any renovation project, if you go for gold chandeliers or unique decorating fixtures, the average buyer will not pay the extra money or will bypass the unique designs or decorating.

 - Main Floor Laundry Room

 - Hardwood Flooring Upgrade on Entire Main Living Area

 - Built-in Kitchen Appliances